-There are several College administrative buildings or portions of buildings on campus that are not air-conditioned.
-During the summer months, there are occasions when the temperature in these buildings rises to a point where employees find it difficult to work effectively.
+There are several College administrative buildings or portions of buildings on campus that are not air-conditioned, and occasionally buildings that are normally air conditioned may experience system interruptions.
+During the summer months, there are times when the temperature in these buildings rises to a point where employees find it difficult to work effectively.

 State PolicyUnder state policy, employee absences resulting from severe weather conditions, including "directed absences," must be charged to personal, overtime, holiday or vacation accruals, even under circumstances requiring the cancellation of classes or the closing of the College.
 (See Human Resources website, Extraordinary Weather Conditions)